Met Police Officer Sacked Over Racist Tweets

-As a result of the findings, PC Begum will now be placed on the barred list maintained by the College of Policing.
-This status prevents her from being employed by any police service, including local policing bodies, the IOPC, or the fire and rescue services.
+Following the ruling, Begum is now on the barred list maintained by the College of Policing.
+This blacklisting means she can never again work for any UK police service, local bodies, the IOPC, or fire and rescue services.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.